DeAndre' Bembry: Personal life

 Two weeks before the 2016 NBA draft, Bembry's younger brother, Adrian, was shot and killed outside of an apartment building in Charlotte, trying to break up a fight.
 Bembry wears the jersey number 95 in honor of his brother, who was born in 1995.

-He is the nephew of Gary Springer and the cousin of 76ers player Jaden Springer.
+He is the nephew of Gary Springer and the cousin of New Orleans Pelicans player Jaden Springer who won an NBA Championship as a member of the Boston Celtics in 2024.

+In December 2023, Bembry was inducted into the Philadelphia Big 5 Hall of Fame.